jawj/IKEv2-setup/README.md

 ### Compatibility

-* The setup script is tested working on the cheapest VPSs offered by Linode and OVH, and on Scaleway's ARM64-2GB (on Scaleway, unblock SMTP ports in the admin panel and *hard* reboot the server first, or your configuration email will not be delivered).
+* The setup script is tested working on the cheapest VPSs offered by Linode, OVH, Vultr, and on Scaleway's ARM64-2GB (on Scaleway, unblock SMTP ports in the admin panel and *hard* reboot the server first, or your configuration email will not be delivered).
 * The VPN configuration is tested working with the built-in VPN clients on OS X 10.12, Windows 10, and iOS 10, and the Android strongSwan client.

 ### Caveats